 A competent legal professional will be able to navigate this process for a client.
 Spinal cord injuries deserve careful attention, due to how damaging the injuries are for the victims.
 They may never be able to return to work or care for themselves again.
 They may need extensive rehabilitation or physical therapy to regain even a fraction of their mobility.

 The legal experts at Douglas, Haun & Heidemann believe that victims of a spinal cord injury deserve comprehensive and compassionate legal representation, and we have represented clients in the Springfield and Bolivar, Mo., area for more than 100 years.
-Reach out to our team of lawyers to start reviewing your spinal injury case.
+Reach out to our team of personal injury lawyers to start reviewing your spinal injury case.
 Our extensive experience with personal injury law means that we will aggressively pursue every avenue for compensation for our clients.
 Spinal cord injuries stay with victims for the rest of their lives, and we believe that any negligent parties that caused the injury should pay for their actions.